adonisjs/http-server/benchmarks.md

 # Benchmarks

-The benchmark scheme is taken from the Fastify GitHub repo.
+The benchmark scheme is taken from the Fastify GitHub repository except that we intall [@fastify/middie](https://github.com/fastify/middie), their middleware engine, to be closer to the reality.

 - **Machine**: MacBook Pro (M1 Pro) 32GB RAM
 - **Method**: autocannon -c 100 -d 40 -p 10 localhost:3000 * 2, taking the second average